 The technology offered by ADT is among the best — plush with video cameras, remote control features, and sophisticated device compatibility.
 Stream live feed on your phone to monitor the comings and goings in your house, and decide for yourself whether alarms are false or merit calling in aid.
 We loved home security systems that let us make educated decisions ourselves.

 Home automation is the modern outgrowth of pure and simple home security, and ADT is hitting it hard.
 If you choose to automate with ADT, it’s good to know that they expect you to go all the way.
-Smart thermostats, smart, garage doors, and smart so forth are available only with the two top-tier packages.
+Smart thermostats, smart garage doors and more are available only with the two top-tier packages.
 You’ll pay $50 plus a month and get the full spectrum of home automation features.

 If you’re interested in home security that takes the next step up to home automation, ADT is an excellent choice.
 But if you would like more customization in the type of devices you opt into, and get them for less, we’d point you to Vivint.
 If you’d like pure security, and are comfortable installing yourself, check out Frontpoint.

-The only limitations you may encounter have to do with paying equipment costs upfront (an implementation that makes up for their no-contract feature), limited security camera offerings compared tosecurity cameras, and limited third-party compatibility.
+The only limitations you may encounter have to do with paying equipment costs upfront, limited security camera offerings and limited third-party compatibility.
 Like most home security providers, SimpliSafe can’t guarantee against break-ins or theft, however SimpliSafe gives you the ability to create a fully operational DIY system with their equipment, minimizing the chances of home breaches occurring.

 Guide to Home Security Systems in Minnesota